 Anyone who receives a deep or dirty wound and has not had a booster shot over the last 5 years should have another booster.

 A patient in this situation may also be given tetanus immune globulin, which works to prevent infection.
 It is important that medical attention is sought swiftly as tetanus immune globulin only works for a short time after the injury.

 In many countries, the average doctor may never see a patient with tetanus.
 This is because the tetanus vaccine is part of childhood immunization and the infection has become rare.
-In the U.S. in 2009, for example, there were only 19 reported cases of tetanus.
+In the U.S. in 2009, for example, there were only

 The earlier a patient is diagnosed with tetanus, the more effective the treatment will be.
 A patient with muscle spasms and stiffness who has recently had a wound or cut is usually diagnosed quickly.

 Diagnosis may take longer with patients who inject drugs because they often have other medical conditions.
 They made need a blood test for confirmation.

 Anybody who experiences muscle spasms and stiffness should seek medical attention immediately.

 If the patient does not receive treatment, the risk of life-threatening